dart-lang/site-www/src/language/branches.md

 You can use [any kind of pattern][] for a case.

 When the value matches a case's pattern, the case body executes.
-Non-empty `case` clauses implicitly jump to the end of the switch after completion.
+Non-empty `case` clauses jump to the end of the switch after completion.
+They do not require a `break` statement.
 Other valid ways to end a non-empty `case` clause are a [`continue`][break], [`throw`][], or [`return`][] statement.